top of page

 The verb 'circulate' has its etymological roots in Latin.
 It can be traced back to the Latin word 'circulatus,' which is the past participle of 'circulare,' meaning 'to make circular' or 'to move in a circle.'
 This Latin term, in turn, is derived from 'circulus,' which means 'a circle.'
 The word 'circulate' has inherited its fundamental meaning from these Latin origins, signifying the movement or flow in a circular or continuous pattern.
 Whether it's the circulation of air, blood, information, or currency, the etymology of 'circulate' highlights its connection to the concept of circular motion or distribution, capturing the essence of things moving in a continuous and often repeating pattern.

-Find the meaning of circulate:
+Quiz: Find the meaning of the verb circulate:

 Try Again!